Research Visa Sponsorship Jobs in Pennsylvania

 Which visa types are most common for research roles in Pennsylvania?

-The H-1B is the most common visa for research positions requiring a specialized degree, such as research scientist or data scientist roles.
+The H-1B visa is the most common visa for research positions requiring a specialized degree, such as research scientist or data scientist roles.
 Academic and nonprofit research institutions frequently use the J-1 visa for postdoctoral researchers and exchange scholars.
 Researchers with exceptional recognition in their field may qualify for the O-1A.
 Universities also commonly sponsor EB-1 and EB-2 NIW green card petitions for long-term research staff.

 Which cities in Pennsylvania have the most research visa sponsorship jobs?